What you need to know before importing Biological Materials into the United States

 - Commercial shipments of biological materials that exceed $2,500 in value; or

-Note: There is no legal requirement to hire a Licensed Customs Broker.
+Note: There is no legal requirement to hire a licensed Customs Broker.
 Many importers opt to do so for convenience, as brokers are versed in all required CBP systems, paperwork and bonds.
-Customs Brokers are licensed by the U.S. Customs and Border Protection to conduct CBP business on behalf of importers.
+Customs Brokers are licensed by the U.S. Customs and Border Protection to conduct customs business on behalf of importers.
 The importer is ultimately responsible for knowing CBP requirements and for ensuring their importation complies with all federal rules and regulations.
-Using a Licensed Customs Broker can save importers from making costly mistakes.

 Partner Government Agency permitting websites: